dkhaothong/dkhaothong.github.io/_projects/Worldcat.md

 **Project is currently being written up and finalized.
 Please stay tuned.**
 This was a solo design exercise for a job interview at an undisclosed startup.
 During this exercise, I was tasked with redesigning a library catalog interface.
 Specifically, I sought to create a universal library catalog system that could be used globally by other libraries.
-While doing competitive analysis research, I had discovered there was already a website called WorldCat that implemented this idea I had brainstormed.
-However, the website had no mobile-friendly version, so I sought out to create a design of how the mobile version would look and behave.

 <div class="gallery" data-columns="1">
 	<img src="/images/placeholder.jpg">